 Arguably, millennials are a little indifferent to privacy and data security breaches.
-Some state that the increasing use of connected devices causes them to be oblivious of people accessing and using sensitive information while others agree that privacy is the tradeoff for enjoying the numerous advantages of social media platforms and personalization of services, among other comforts.
+Some state that the increasing use of connected devices causes them to be oblivious to accessing and using sensitive information.
+In contrast, others agree that privacy is the tradeoff for enjoying the numerous advantages of social media platforms and the personalization of services, among other comforts.

-Millennials make these tradeoffs due to factors such as convenience, the need to be connected, and breach of fatigue.
+Millennials make these tradeoffs due to convenience, the need to be connected, and a breach of fatigue.
 Previous generations were somewhat different, as only a few technological advances threatened their privacy.
 Most social media platforms had not been developed, and communication was limited to a few channels.
-As such, there were fewer privacy threats, then compared to today.
+As such, there were fewer privacy threats then compared to today.
 The next discussion deliberates on a millennial’s perspective regarding privacy and data security.

 Research Findings on the Importance of Privacy for Millennials

 Contrary to the common belief, millennials are cautious about the kind of people they share information with.
 A survey conducted by Atomik Research and Intercede management firm found that millennials indeed care about data security and privacy.
-Initially, the researchers set out to survey respondents aged 16-35 years, believing that millennials were oblivious of privacy concerns.
+Initially, the researchers set out to survey respondents aged 16-35, believing that millennials were oblivious to privacy concerns.
 This opinion, however, changed after 80% of the 2,000 respondents stated that information regarding medical, financial, and personal data was critical and could only be accessed by authorized persons like government and financial institutions.
-The respondents were, however, less concerned about how social media data, location data, and purchasing references were used.
+However, the respondents were less concerned about how social media data, location data, and purchasing references were used.

-The respondents were also less willing to provide data to enjoy the better retail experience and other benefits.
-According to the survey, only 40% of the respondents would offer location data to get targeted goods, and another 40% would be willing to share a summary of their shopping habits in exchange for free services.
+The respondents were also less willing to provide data to enjoy a better retail experience and other benefits.
+According to the survey, only 40% of the respondents would offer location data to get targeted goods.
+Another 40% would be willing to share a summary of their shopping habits in exchange for free services.
 Usually, retailers use location data to track travel patterns and targeting for marketing solicitations.
 Additionally, such data is easily accessible to hackers, allowing malicious people to find out where the individual lives.
-Instead of providing location data in a bid to receive reminders from different apps, it is safer to give a street address.
-The respondents also stated that the institutions they trust most with information, including the government and the least trusted are dating sites and social media platforms.
+Instead of providing location data to receive reminders from different apps, it is safer to give a street address.
+The respondents also stated that the institutions they trust most with information, including the government, and the least trusted are dating sites and social media platforms.

 Why Millennials are Susceptible to Privacy Concerns